fukuoka-ex/phoenix-guide-ja/guides/1.5/howto/custom_error_pages.md

 end
 ```

 Great, so we have this `template_not_found/2` function that takes a template and an `assigns` map, which we ignore.
-The `template_not_found/2` is invoked whenever a Phoenix.View attempts to render a template bu tno template is found.
+The `template_not_found/2` is invoked whenever a Phoenix.View attempts to render a template but no template is found.

 In order words, to provide custom error pages, we could simply define a the proper `render/2` function clause in `HelloWeb.ErrorView`.